oelizondo/Sofia/readme.md

 Sofia installs a ```package.json``` file to know which dependencies you're using.
 Sofía comes with ```gulp``` and a few of it's plug-ins to run.

 #####Running Sofia
 Sofia starts a mini server and moves into your deployment directory (Build).
 We move  your assets directory into build and start a server from there.
 Don't worry, any changes you make to your app will reflect with gulp.
-Remember to run gulp on a separate tab.

 ```console
 sofia run